-I am a qualified Mountain Leader and National Navigation Award Scheme Course Director and have worked in the outdoor industry for 20 years.
+I am a qualified Mountain Leader and National Navigation Award Scheme Course Director and have worked in the outdoor industry for over 20 years.
 I began my outdoor career working as a guide for Exodus, one of the UK's most respected adventure travel company.
 While with Exodus, I led guided walking holidays in Italy, as well as Nepal, Morocco, Mexico, Belize, Guatemala, Austria, and Spain.

 Between 2007 and 2018, I worked as a guide for Walking Women, a company offering women-only guided walking holidays.
 I guided holidays in Italy, the Peak District, the Lake District, the Yorkshire Dales, the Cairngorms, Cornwall, the Cotswolds and Nepal.
 From 2012 to 2018, I was employed as office manager at the same company and combined this role with my guiding.

 In 2016, I set up Navigation for Women to help women develop new skills, gain confidence in their map and compass reading and put these skills into practice in the hills of the UK and beyond.
 I am a natural teacher (so I’ve been told) and gain a huge amount of personal satisfaction from passing on the outdoor knowledge that will open up a whole new world of walking to the women who come along.
 Navigation is a very teachable skill and I love teaching it!

 And now, in 2019, I am embarking on the next chapter in the form of Her on a Hill.
 I have long dreamt about running my own walking company for women and I’m really pleased to have taken this huge step.
 It has been exciting and at times daunting and, now that it is a reality, I am really looking forward to providing a varied programme of memorable walking activities for many years to come.
 I hope you’ll join me!

 Nepal – Where It All Began…